Iran targets celebrities, media over Mahsa Amini protests

 Police have also arrested journalist Niloufar Hamedi of the reformist Shargh daily, who went to the hospital where Amini lay in a coma and helped expose the case to the world.

+The Committee to Protect Journalists said Thursday that three additional journalists – Farshid Ghorbanpour, Aria Jaffari and Mobin Balouch – had been arrested, bringing the total behind bars to 28.

-Intelligence officers of the Islamic Revolutionary Guard Corps arrested 50 members of “an organized network” behind the “riots” in the holy city of Qom, the Guards said according to Fars news agency.
+Intelligence officers of the Islamic Revolutionary Guard Corps arrested 50 members of “an organised network” behind the “riots” in the holy Shiite city of Qom, the Guards said, according to Fars news agency.

-London-based Amnesty International criticized Iran’s “widespread patterns of unlawful use of force and ruthless violence by security forces”.
+London-based Amnesty International criticised Iran’s “widespread patterns of unlawful use of force and ruthless violence by security forces”.

 It said this included the use of live ammunition and metal pellets, heavy beatings and sexual violence against women, all “under the cover of deliberate ongoing internet and mobile disruptions”.